LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaBodyParsers.md

 }
 ```

 The `A` type is the type of the request body.
-We can use any Scala type as request body, for example `String`, `NodeSeq`, `Array[Byte]`, `JsonValue`, `java.io.File`, etc. as long as we have a body parser able to compute it.
+We can use any Scala type as the request body, for example `String`, `NodeSeq`, `Array[Byte]`, `JsonValue`, or `java.io.File`, as long as we have a body parser able to process it.

-To summarize an `Action[A]` uses a `BodyParser[A]` to retrieve a value of type `A` from the HTTP request, and to build a `Request[A]` object that is passed to the action code.
+To summarize, an `Action[A]` uses a `BodyParser[A]` to retrieve a value of type `A` from the HTTP request, and to build a `Request[A]` object that is passed to the action code.

 ## Default body parser: AnyContent

-In our previous examples we never specified any body parser.
+In our previous examples we never specified a body parser.
 So how can it work?
-If you don't specify your own body parser, Play will use the default one that compute the body as an instance of `play.api.mvc.AnyContent`.
+If you don’t specify your own body parser, Play will use the default, which processes the body as an instance of `play.api.mvc.AnyContent`.

-This one check the Content-Type header and decide what kind of body to compute:
+This body parser checks the `Content-Type` header and decides what kind of body to process:

 - **text/plain**: `String`
 - **application/json**: `JsValue`
 - **text/xml**: `NodeSeq`
 - **application/form-url-encoded**: `Map[String, Seq[String]]`
 - **multipart/form-data**: `MultipartFormData[TemporaryFile]`
-- Any other content type: `RawBuffer`
+- any other content type: `RawBuffer`

-Example:
+For example:

 ```
 def save = Action { request =>